Marketcircle/AXElements/README.markdown

     macrake setup_dev

+Or if you are using rvm type:

+	rake setup_dev

 If you get an error about not having permissions then you will need to add `sudo` to the beginning of the command.